PowerSheetco/rss-reader-upwork/manual.md

 ### 1. Give Permissions

-1. In the top menu go to RSS -> Give Permissions
+1. In the top menu click RSS -> Give Permissions
 2. Click Ok in the popup
 3. Choose your current Google account
 4. Advanced
 5. Go to RSS Reader Upwork (unsafe)
 6. Continue
-7. Check the permissions you are about to give (see our [privacy policy] for details)
+7. Check the permissions you are about to give (see our [privacy policy](privacy-policy) for details)
 8. Allow

 ### 3. Add feeds